June 27 & 28, 2015

 Wander down Washington Avenue and you’ll see why “Art is a Tradition” in Cedarburg.
 Fondly referred to as Arts on the Avenue, Strawberry Festival highlights more than 250 of the best local and Midwest artists who bring their combined perspectives, skills, and thousands of works of arts to the streets of Cedarburg, including paintings, sculpture, ceramics, jewelry, fiber art, fine glass, woodwork, mixed media, and photography.
 Arts on the Avenue is a combined effort of three local organizations, the Cedarburg Cultural Center, Cedar Creek Settlement Merchant's Association and the Ozaukee Art Center, and offers one-of-a-kind works of art from functional to surreal, from witty to the elegantly decorative, as well as the opportunity to meet most of the artists in person.

 Live music all over the Festival’s Historic District satisfies every audiophile, with music ranging from top forty and rock & roll to jazz.
-The Gruber Law Office Main Stage at the Festival Food Court will feature Will Pfrang, Room to Move and Our House and Life in a Tree.
-Check the Festival schedule or pick up a map at any information booth or store for performance days and times.
+The Gruber Law Office Main Stage at the Festival Food Court will feature live music all day, both days.
 Cedar Creek Settlement events at the north end of town include live bands, food booths, and a merchant’s marketplace, indoor shopping as well the Strawberry Shortcake Eating Contest and Strawberry Bubblegum Blowing Contest and the Sunday Morning Strawberry Pancake Breakfast.

 For our littlest strawberry-lovers, Henry’s Kids Korner at Cedar Creek Park offers pony rides, a petting zoo, inflatable bounce houses, live entertainment, food vendors and lots of other activities.
-Kids are People Too sponsored by Country Aire Rides, will have two shows a day featuring a rock 'n roll show filled with interactive fun and games.
 One of the most popular events is the CedarQuacker 500 sponsored by Port Washington State Bank, where hundreds of rubber ducks are launched into the creek in a race to the finish Saturday and Sunday at 1 and 3 p.m.

 Want to see a little more of beautiful Historic Cedarburg?
 The Big Brothers/Big Sisters of Ozaukee County’s “Berry Big” 5K Run/Walk kicks off Saturday at 9:00 a.m. and circles through the neighborhoods that surround the downtown area.
 Or take a ride on the Tractor Hayride Shuttle that travels around the festival route.